cyberspace1902/Cyber-Space-Guide/OwnAccOnline/index.md

  <img src="https://user-images.githubusercontent.com/91774682/135748869-744f9f70-748c-46f3-b0a5-fb3673fe1295.jpg" style="border: 2px solid red" />

 3.6.
-Click "**FINISH**".
+Click "**FINISH**" and wait for the download.

  <img src="https://user-images.githubusercontent.com/91774682/135748907-cf4a5de7-8d74-40f3-a1f0-b2a453982bc1.jpg" style="border: 2px solid red" />

 ## 4. Borrow

  4.1.
-Once the game installs are completed, login to your account and borrow the game.
+Once the game is installed (skip to borrow if the game hasn't been released), login to your account and borrow the game.

   <img src="https://github.com/cyberspace1902/Cyber-Space-Guide/assets/91774682/ba74a4a7-87c0-4df4-9909-9ad29841f559" style="border: 2px solid red" />